hajicj/Waves2017/README.md

 # Waves2017
 Making the Twitter birds sing...

+This application was a winning hack from the Waves Vienna Music Hackday 2017, see http://www.hackathon.io/trumpet1 for the official entry.

 ```
 # start the word2vec-api service:
 # - Go to the word2vec-api directory,